TheCreatorJames/CapiumForum/README.md

 ##### No Database Required
 While not having database support can seem like a bad thing, it doesn't do any harm here.
 Relational Databases can be slow and bloated, and sometimes unnecessary.
 For the purposes of a lightweight forum, a database was not necessary.
 This does not mean support will not be added down the line.

+###### Portable
+Because Capium does not require a database, migrating from system to system is quite easy.
+Just zip up your SRS files and you're ready to go.
+With databases, this kind of portability is not always available.

 ##### Lightweight
 This little application can is pretty efficient.
 The rendering for web pages is done on the client, rather than the server, which means faster response times and more requests fulfilled.
 Your Raspberry Pi could host your forum easily.
 Bigger Forums require more resources, and when you're running your database alongside your bloated forum on the same RPi, things can get slow.